arassp/EziDate/README.md

-# EziDate
+# Ezekiel Bread Lot Number Decoder

-EziDate is a simple tool that decodes the lot number on Ezekiel bread and shows the exact production date.
-Just enter the 5-character code and get the date instantly.
+A simple web tool to decode the 5-character lot numbers found on Ezekiel bread packaging.
+It converts the code into a readable production date using an encoded year, day of year, and offset.

+**Live site:** [https://

+## Format

+Lot number format: `LDDD#`
+- `L` — Encoded year (as a letter)
+- `DDD` — Day of the year
+- `#` — Offset added to the day count

+Leap years and year transitions are supported.

+## Disclaimer

+This project is not affiliated with or endorsed by Food For Life Baking Co., makers of Ezekiel bread.
+It is provided for personal and educational use only.

+## Notes

+Built for convenience.
+Favorite variety: **Cinnamon Raisin** (often hard to find).